ocadotechnology/aimmo/docs/deployment/deployment-events.md

 The rest of the components are Dockerized.
 Travis CI automatically recognizes the **Dockerfiles** inside of each of the modules and pushes the newly created images to the **Docker Hub Registry**.
 Each of the components are then pulled automatically by the Google Cloud Container Engine.

-After all the Travis processes are finished, a curl request is made to the Semaphore CI.
+After all the Travis processes are finished, a curl request is made to SemaphoreCI.
 The Semaphore CI is responsible for orchestrating the deployment processes for all the Code For Life repositories.
 The Django application `aimmo` is installed directly from Pypi together with all the other modules.
 Due to the modularity of Django, the aimmo app can be just plugged inside the bigger Django project. _Currently, the pulled version in production will be the latest._

 The application is then deployed to the Google Cloud.
 This finishes our build.